Individual Income Tax

 There's a three-year expiration date for claiming a refund, beginning on the original due date of your income tax return.
 The "original due date" is the April 15 following the tax year (except when it falls on a weekend or holiday).
 Extensions of time to file don't change the original due date for the three-year refund claim period; after that time, a refund won't be issued.

-Taxpayers can track their refund status during processing, by visiting Where's my refund?
+Taxpayers can track their refund status during processing, by visiting Idaho Refund Status.
 If the refund is less than expected, it could be due to unpaid court fines, child support, or other legal obligations.

 Laws and rules